"I want to become a web/mobile developer/designer. What can I do to get started?"

 Web development is not for everyone.
 It requires some ability to take a problem and break it down into smaller parts.
 To be successful, you need to see where one problem is like another problem and might share the same solution.
 You need to think about problems in abstract ways.
 You need to reason through the logical steps involved in a task to bring it to completion.
 Now, no one is good at all of these things right away, but some people have no interest in becoming good at these things.

 If you're interested in mobile development, Apple and Google provide resources for getting started that will include some basic tutorials.
-If it's your first exposure to programming, you might need to find some basic "learn to program" tutorials first.
+If it's your first exposure to programming, you might need to find some basic "learn to program" tutorials as a starting point.
 Sites like Coursera can be helpful here - just make sure you can find something that's geared toward someone with no prior programming knowledge.